Upsite-cor/READ_ME_Growthbook_config/Readme.md

 Follow the React Native documentation for environment setup by visiting this [forum](https://reactnative.dev/docs/environment-setup).
 Ensure that you choose macOS as the Development OS and Target OS for Android.

 Verify your setup by creating a new project named AwesomeProject using the default React template.
-If successful, proceed to the next step.
-If you encounter any errors, resolve them before moving on.
+If successful, you should see the error below and proceed to the next step.
+If you encounter any errors, resolve them before moving on until you see the error below.
 ![Alt text](readmeimgs/ErrorAndroidDev.png)